labsyspharm/python-intermediate-may-institute-2025/_episodes/18-seaborn.md

 ![Pairplot of GDP values by country](../fig/17_pairplot_gdp.svg)

 * Cells on the diagonal contain single-variable histograms.
-Other cells show scatter plots between the associated columns.
+Other cells show scatter plots between the associated columns of the wide table.
-* `kind='reg'` adds a linear regression line with 95% confidence intervals.
+* `kind='reg'` adds linear regression fits with 95% confidence intervals.
 * seaborn is not a substitute for explicit statistical analysis, rather it's intended to help uncover patterns during exploratory data analyses.